Top Anti-inflammatory Supplements For Horses

 Omega Horseshine®

-A stabilized ground flaxseed supplement rich in ALA omega-3 fatty acids, designed to support skin, coat, hooves, immune function, and digestive health.
+It is a fortified, stabilized ground flaxseed supplement rich in ALA omega-3 fatty acids, benefiting:

 Pros: